Dynatrace/perform-2022-hotday/cloud_automation_programmability_with_Dynatrace_API/lab-guide/content/01_Before_we_Start/01_Deploy_OA/index.md

 4. Once you copy the command on the clipboard, paste it on your terminal cli and press Enter.

 5. Let Dynatrace do it's magic!!!!

+6. Verify that Dynatrace OneAgent operator has been successfully deployed

+    * Check Smartscape
+    * Check Kubernetes dashboard